komed3/filecomp/README.md

 # FileComp

-FileComp recursively compares two directories for unique files using their hash values.
+**FileComp** recursively compares two directories for unique files using their hash values.
 To accomplish this, the program runs through a series of steps.

-**Steps:**
+## Program Steps

 (1) Select base directory.
 (2) Select directory to compare.
 (3) Choose hash algorithm (e.g., SHA1).